tc-mccarthy/tcs3/README.md

 <h3>Coming (very) soon</h3>
 <ul>
-	<li> Single configuration for multisite environment -- right now network activating will require webmaster's to define the settings for each of their site's individually (which may be what you want, but in many cases one set of settings is all that's required)
+	<li> Single configuration for multisite environment -- right now network activating will require webmasters to define the settings for each of their site's individually (which may be what you want, but in many cases one set of settings is all that's required)

 	<li> Negotiation for load balanced environments -- currently this plugin is capable of pushing new uploads to S3 no matter how many servers you have.
 But a push of previously uploaded files is more difficult because they're probably scattered across multiple application servers.